Skip to main content

 (iii) Wildlife areas, nature preserves, and other conservation areas.

-(iv) Surface bodies of water, including wetlands, ditches, streams, lakes, reservoirs, and ponds.
+(iv) Surface bodies of water, including wetlands, ditches, streams, lakes, reservoirs, ponds, and drainage channels.
+For wetlands, the estimated extent of the wetland if it extends outside of the project area.

 (v) Highly-erodible soils and slopes of twelve percent or greater.

-(b) Provide the results of a field survey of the vegetation and surface waters within one-hundred feet of the potential construction impact area of the facility.
-The survey should include a description of the vegetative communities, and delineations of wetlands and streams.
-Provide a map of at least 1:12,000 scale showing all delineated resources.
+(b) The results of a field survey of the vegetation and surface waters within one-hundred feet of the potential construction impact area of the facility including: a description of the vegetative communities, and delineations of wetlands and streams; a map of at least 1:12,000 scale showing all delineated resources; the probable impact of the operation and maintenance of the proposed facility on vegetation and surface waters.

-(c) Provide the results of a literature survey of the plant and animal life within at least one-fourth mile of the project area boundary.
-The literature survey shall include aquatic and terrestrial plant and animal species that are of commercial or recreational value, or species designated as endangered or threatened.
+(d) The results of a literature survey of the plant and animal life within at least one-fourth mile of the project area boundary which includes aquatic and terrestrial plant and animal species that are of commercial or recreational value, or species designated as endangered or threatened.

 (2) Ecological impacts.
-The applicant shall provide information regarding potential impacts to ecological resources during construction.
+Information regarding potential impacts to ecological resources during construction.

-(b) Describe the mitigation procedures to be utilized to minimize both the short-term and long-term impacts due to construction, including the following:
+(b) A description of the mitigation procedures to be utilized to minimize both the short-term and long-term impacts due to construction, including the following:

 (i) Plans for post-construction site restoration and stabilization of disturbed soils, especially in riparian areas and near wetlands.
 Restoration plans should include details on the removal and disposal of materials used for temporary access roads and construction staging areas, including gravel.

-(ii) A detailed frac out contingency plan for stream and wetland crossings that are expected to be completed via horizontal directional drilling.
+(ii) A detailed frac out contingency plan for stream and wetland crossings that are expected to be completed via horizontal directional drilling detailing environmental specialist presence, monitoring of drilling pressures and discharges within surface water resources, containment measures, cleanup and vacuum truck availability, and timelines and methods of restoration.

-(iii) Methods to demarcate surface waters and wetlands and to protect them from entry of construction equipment and material storage or disposal.
+(iii) Methods to demarcate surface waters and wetlands and to protect them, including any proposed buffers, from entry of construction equipment and material storage or disposal.

 (iv) Procedures for inspection and repair of erosion control measures, especially after rainfall events.

-(v) Methods to protect vegetation in proximity to any project facilities from damage, particularly mature trees, wetland vegetation, and woody vegetation in riparian areas.
+(v) Methods to protect and plans for restoration of vegetation in proximity to any project facilities from damage, particularly mature trees, wetland vegetation, and woody vegetation in riparian areas.

 (vi) Options for disposing of downed trees, brush, and other vegetation during initial clearing for the project, and clearing methods that minimize the movement of heavy equipment and other vehicles within the project area that would otherwise be required for removing all trees and other woody debris off site.